Fair Exploration via Axiomatic Bargaining: The Axiomatic Bargaining Framework for Bandits

 \subsection{Background: Axiomatic Bargaining}

+We now describe the axiomatic bargaining framework, which we will apply to the grouped bandit model.
 The axiomatic bargaining problem is specified by the number of agents $n$, a set of feasible utility profiles $U \subseteq \bR^n$, and a disagreement point $d \in \bR^n$, that represents the utility profile when agents cannot come to an agreement.
 A solution $f(\cdot, \cdot)$ to the bargaining problem selects an agreement $\ssu = f(U, d) \in U$, in which agent $i$ receives utility $\ssu_i$.
 It is assumed that there is at least one point $u \in U$ such that $u > d$, and we assume $U$ is compact and convex.

 The bargaining framework proposes a set of axioms a fair solution $u^*$ should ideally satisfy: \begin{enumerate} \item \ii{Pareto optimality}: There does not exist a feasible solution $u \in U$ such that $u \geq \ssu$ and $u \neq \ssu$. \item \ii{Symmetry}: If all entries of $d$ are equal and the space $U$ is symmetric (if $u, u'$ only differ in the permutation of its entries, then $u \in U$ if and only if $u' \in U$), then all entries of $\ssu$ are equal. \item \ii{Invariant to affine transformations}: Let $a \in \bR_+^n$, $b \in \bR^n$.
-If $U' = \{ a^{\top}u + b : u \in U\}$ and $d' = a^{\top} d + b$, then $f(U', d')_i = a_i \ssu_i + b_i$ \item \ii{Independence of irrelevant alternatives}: If $V \subseteq U$ where $\ssu \in V$, then $f(V, d) = \ssu$. \end{enumerate} Now invariant to affine transformations implies that $f(U,d) = f(\{u-d:u \in U\},0) + d$.
-It is therefore customary to normalize the origin to the disagreement point, i.e. assume $d=0$, and implicitly that $U$ has been appropriately translated.
+If $U' = \{ a \circ u + b : u \in U\}$ and $d' = a \circ d + b$, then $f(U', d')_i = a_i \ssu_i + b_i$ (where $\circ$ refers to an element-wise product). \item \ii{Independence of irrelevant alternatives}: If $V \subseteq U$ where $\ssu \in V$, then $f(V, d) = \ssu$. \end{enumerate} Now invariant to affine transformations implies that $f(U,d) = f(\{u-d:u \in U\},0) + d$.
+It is therefore customary to normalize the origin to the disagreement point, i.e. assume $d=0$, and implicitly assume that $U$ has been appropriately translated.
 So translated, $U$ is interpreted as a set of feasible utility {\em gains} relative to the disagreement point.
 The seminal work of \cite{nash1950bargaining} showed that there is a unique bargaining solution that satisfies the above four axioms, and it is the outcome that maximizes the \ii{Nash social welfare (SW) function} \citep{kaneko1979nash}: